nakagami/wakati/README.md

-# Wakati scala function for DuckDB
+# DuckDB extension `wakati` scala function

-This is a Scalar Function that splits Japanese morphemes and connects them with spaces.
+This is a DuckDB extension that splits Japanese morphemes and connects them with spaces.
 It returns the same result as when executing mecab command like bellow.

 ```mecab -O wakati